m-wkr/Nanpure/README.md

 ### Configuration Grid File Method

-Open the grid.conf file within your cloned repository, then alter & save the 9 lines in respect of the configuration you wish to solve.
+Open the grid.conf file within your cloned repository, then alter & save the top 9 lines in respect of the configuration you wish to solve.
 > Note: There should be no gaps or characters outside of 0-9 within the config file, including spaces.
-Additionally,
+Additionally, *aside from the last line*,
 > ensure that the last character on each line is the carriage return character.
+Make sure that you do not delete the 10th line, or else the solver may
+> stop working for certain grid arrangements.

 <br>